 - Short-term mission trips

-- International Christian Academy of Nagoya (ICAN) – Currently there are around 130 kids from preschool thru high school who are mostly Japanese.
+- International Christian Academy of Nagoya (ICAN) – Currently there are over 100 kids from preschool thru high school who are mostly Japanese although over seven countries are represented.

 - Seminary for training and equipping national leaders led by the Nagoya Theological Training Team